"This was a tremendous experience. I learned so much about the craft that I know I wouldn't have gotten in a 15 week MFA

 Open House and Info Session

 Thinking of applying?
 GrubStreet is offers an informal Q+A session each summer to answer any questions you have about the Generator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.
-The next session will take place in Summer 2021.
+Details about the next session will be posted here when they become available.

 Overview and Goals